Floral morphology: Sexuality

 Floral sexuality is related to the presence or absence of the reproductive whorls: androecium and gynoecium.
-Flowers that have both whorls (i.e., will produce both male and female gametes) are said to be perfect, bisexual, monoclinous or, more frequently, hermaphrodites, as is the case with potato flowers (Solanum tuberosum, Solanaceae).
+Flowers that have both whorls (i.e., will produce both male and female gametes) are said to be perfect, bisexual, monoclinous or, more frequently, hermaphroditic, as is the case with potato flowers (Solanum tuberosum, Solanaceae).
 In many other species, on the other hand, the flowers have only one reproductive whorl and are said to be diclinate, imperfect or unisexual, as is the case in mulberry (Morus nigra, moraceae) and pumpkin (Cucurbita maxima, cucurbitaceae).
-In the case that such a whorl is the androecium, the flowers are called male or staminate; while if the whorl present is the gynoecium, the flowers are called pistillate or female.
-There are some cases in which the flower does not present any of the reproductive whorls and only shows sepals and petals.
+When such a whorl is the androecium, the flowers are called male or staminate; while, if the whorl is the gynoecium, the flowers are called pistillate or female.
+There are some cases in which the flower does not present any reproductive whorls and only shows sepals and petals.
 The function of these flowers is to specialize, within a group of flowers that are perfect, in attracting pollinating insects to the inflorescence.
 Such flowers, called neutral or asexual, are usually arranged on the periphery of the inflorescence and can be observed, for example, in many species of the compositae family, such as the daisy (Bellis perennis) or sunflower (Helianthus annuus).